AlvarroPewz24/Sans-Undertale/README.md

 [sans the sand
 ![](20230311_082321.png)
-she looks pretty and beaftitul
+she looks pretty and beaftufrtyitul